-- A. In any position of part-time, permanent nature, the allowed vacation leave shall be that part of twelve days equal to the proportion that actual service bears to full-time service in the class of position in question. - B. Department heads shall have full responsibility and discretion for setting vacation periods for all employees under their supervision during the calendar year. - C. Any employee, regardless of length of permanent service with the county, shall be entitled upon resignation, retirement or layoff to compensation in-lieu-of accrued vacation, payable as of the last day of his employment. - D. All employees shall be encouraged to make use of earned vacation time in accordance with the provisions of this article.
-In exceptional circumstances, however, with the consent of the employee and the approval of the Board of Supervisors, the department head may allow such employee to forego the taking of a vacation and be compensated in lieu thereof; provided however, that any employee who is given the opportunity to take his earned vacation and who does not do so shall be deemed to have waived the vacation and shall not be entitled to compensation therefore. - E. Any employee who has served the county for five (5) years of continuous service is thereafter entitled to fifteen (15) days of paid vacation per year to be computed on the basis of one and one- fourth (1 1/4) days per month of service, and such employees shall be entitled to accumulate such vacation time to a maximum of thirty (30) days.
+- 1. In any position of a part-time, permanent nature, the allowed vacation leave shall be that part of twelve days equal to the proportion that actual service bears to full-time service in the class of position in question. - 2.
+Department heads shall have full responsibility and discretion for setting vacation periods for all employees under their supervision during the calendar year. - 3.
+Any employee, regardless of length of permanent service with the county, shall be entitled upon resignation, retirement or layoff to compensation in-lieu-of accrued vacation, payable as of the last day of his employment. - 4.
+All employees shall be encouraged to make use of earned vacation time in accordance with the provisions of this article.
+In exceptional circumstances, however, with the consent of the employee and the approval of the Board of Supervisors, the department head may allow such employee to forego the taking of a vacation and be compensated in lieu thereof; provided however, that any employee who is given the opportunity to take his earned vacation and who does not do so shall be deemed to have waived the vacation and shall not be entitled to compensation therefore. - 5.
+Any employee who has served the county for five (5) years of continuous service is thereafter entitled to fifteen (15) days of paid vacation per year to be computed based on one and one-fourth (1 1/4) days per month of service, and such employees shall be entitled to accumulate such vacation time to a maximum of thirty (30) days.
 Each represented employee completing ten (10) years of continuous service shall be entitled to accrue eighteen (18) days of vacation leave with pay per year of full-time service.
 Any employee having seventeen (17) years of service shall be entitled to having twenty (20) working days of vacation leave for each year of full-time service.
-Such vacation shall accrue at the rate of one and two-thirds (1 2/3) working days per month of service. - F. No person shall be permitted to work for compensation for the county in any capacity during the time of his paid vacation from county service.
+Such vacation shall accrue at the rate of one and two-thirds (1 2/3) working days per month of service. - 6.
+No person shall be permitted to work for compensation for the county in any capacity during the time of his paid vacation from county service. - 7.
+Denial of Vacation: An employee who has, in writing, at least thirty- (30) days in advance of reaching the 240-hour cap on their vacation accrual, requested leave off and been denied that vacation, in writing, shall be entitled to have the amount of vacation they requested and were denied, be credited to compensatory time.